 Customers want (among other things) to be understood, respected, and to have their problems solved.
-If a customer is not satisfied with the service delivered, they may try the next option – calling your competitors.
+If a Customer is not satisfied with the service delivered, they may try the next option, calling your competitors!

 bebexs revolutionises your Call centre

 As an organisation, I now realise that we had got complacent.
-Inconsistent call handling skills were ruining our credibility and losing previously loyal customers.
+Inconsistent call handling skills were ruining our credibility and losing previously loyal Customers.

-Clients’ complaints pointed out that:
+At that time, clients’ complaints pointed out that:

-Most of our customers were repeat callers.
+Most of our Customers were repeat callers.
 They liked our service, but occasionally one of our Agents would not do their job correctly, and we would fall below our usual high standard.

-You are only as good as your last call, and we have lost customers over one call.
+You are only as good as your last call, and we have lost Customers over one call.
 Customers who we have given excellent service to for years.

 Since people on average let twenty people know about negative experiences and let only five people know about their positive experiences, we knew we had to make a change.

 When we could find the time, my managers and I listened to calls.
 These calls were neither brilliant nor terrible.
 Finding a problem call was like looking for your friend at a football match.
 And when we did discover a problem call, Agents always seemed to reply with the "Do you know how hard I work?".
 We had some good agents, but we had also some poor agents who thought they were good agents.
 We targeted the Agents we identified as poor performers and tried to get them to improve the way they were handling phone calls.
 Then - they would leave!

 Then we would carefully recruit replacements.
 At first, they would be enthusiastic and keen to impress, and after putting in a lot of effort to train them, we would put them on the phones.
 Initially, the new starters were excellent, but then they started picking up bad habits.
 Soon they were no better than the Agents they had replaced.